Lcs-Knsk/CAC/README.md

 # CAC
 CAC project.
-Boss level gaming
+Boss level gaming.
-No cap only kizzy cac
+No cap only kizzy CAC.
-We deserve a raise
+We deserve a raise.
+That's a fact.